Ayurvedic Consultations, Workshops, Massage Treatments, Aromatherapy, Hatha Yoga Classes, Dr Hauschka Treatments And Cosmetics.

 Unfortunately, nowadays most of our activities are directed at enhancing only our physical pleasures, feeding the senses with an almost constant barrage of excessively loud music, television and sexual indulgence, all done to keep the consciousness occupied.
 Yet, despite the ever-increasing number of distractions, we still feel that something is lacking.
 At least once in a while, most of us sense this intangible deficit.
 And we think that starting a new activity will end this despair, so we begin anew, only to be led into the same vortex again, leaving little time for self-discovery and self-maintenance.
 This gives rise to a feeling of stress and incompleteness that is reflected in our physical health and appearance.

-Ayurvedic wisdom promotes the idea that a human being is a combination of body, mind, and soul.
+As mentioned previously, Ayurvedic wisdom promotes the idea that a human being is a combination of body, mind, and soul.
 And, true beauty springs from a combination of a healthy body, mind, and soul.
 Thus Ayurveda believes in a threefold concept of beauty—physical, mental, and spiritual.

 Depression and anxiety are always reflected in a person's appearance.
 Cosmetics cannot mask the impact of stress.
 A person with a relaxed mind and happy soul will look beautiful even without cosmetics.
 In Ayurveda, therefore, it is believed that lifestyle characteristics, such as adherence to non-violence, truth, and benevolence, and spiritual beauty achieved through a positive attitude and the practice of yoga and meditation, are important contributors to physical beauty.